Darbyshire64/FlightPad/README.md

-# FlightPad
+# MultiPad
-An aviation inspired macro pad. that im submiting for @HackClub 's highway. highway.hackclub.com.
+An Multifunctional inspired macro pad.
+That im submiting for @HackClub's <a href="highway.hackclub.com">highway</a>.